 You can read more about Code Assist in the "Working with Code Assist" section of the PDT User Guide (PDT User Guide > PDT Help > Getting Started > Basic Tutorials).
 Code assist is a great feature of Eclipse and can save you a lot of time.

 You can access the PHP Manual for any PHP function by highlighting the function name in an edit window or the PHP Functions view and selecting Open PHP Manual.
 The PHP manual page for this function will display in a browser window.

 On Windows, the extended CHM format is the most useful as it includes comments from the live PHP references.

-A free viewer for Mac OSX 10.5, iChm, is available from robinlu.com (Chmox and xChm are either not maintained or unreliable enough to use).
-If you are integrating iChm with Eclipse (either with PDT or phpEclipse) you will need to remember to specify the full path to the actual binary, eg (and adjusting the path for the correct location):
+A free viewer for Mac OSX 10.5, iChm, is available from the Google Code Archive (Chmox and xChm are either not maintained or reliable enough to use).
+If you are integrating iChm with Eclipse (either with PDT or phpEclipse), you will need to specify the full path to the actual binary (and adjust the path for the correct location):

 MySQL manuals are available in a variety of formats from dev.mysql.com.

 Filter on Problem Window